 As if that wasn’t reason enough to make you seriously reconsider ordering those chicken nuggets or beef sliders, he lays out why the alternative is a much saner proposition.
 “If you look at the land, water and other requirements for our current product, they’re vastly lower than producing the same product from a cow.
 The land footprint of the entire agricultural system will be vastly reduced, so we won’t need grazing land, which is its single largest component.
 The total land area that would be required to produce the world’s entire protein supply would be about two per cent of its land.
 It’s an extremely high yield of protein per acre.”

-From using 50 per cent of the planet’s land just to feed our desire for meat to just two per cent that could still feed us enough protein?
+From using 50 per cent of the planet’s land just to feed our desire for meat to using just two per cent – and still feeding us enough protein?
 It’s enough to give this committed carnivore serious food for thought.

 For more awesome articles like this, like Foodie on Facebook